Neuroscience

 *Note: only 0.5 credit of NROD98Y3 can be counted towards the Capstone course requirement

-To be eligible for their first work term, students must be enrolled in the Specialist Co-op Program in Neuroscience, and have completed at least 7.0 credits, achieve a cumulative GPA of 2.5 or higher, and complete COPB50H3 and COPB51H3.
+To be eligible for their first work term, students must be enrolled in the program, have completed at least 7.0 credits, and maintain a CGPA of 2.50 or higher.
 It is recommended that PSYB07H3, PSYB70H3, NROB60H3, at least one of [BIOB10H3, BIOB11H3], and at least one of [NROB61H3, PSYB55H3] be completed before the first work term.
 Any of these courses that are not completed prior to the first work term are recommended to be completed before the second work term.
 The following additional courses are recommended to be completed before the second work term for the Cellular/Molecular stream: BIOB12H3, CHMB41H3, and CHMB42H3.
+In addition to their academic courses, students must also complete the required Co-op preparation courses.

 Co-op Course Requirements